neilyoung/nvdsinfer_custom_impl_onnx/README.md

 # BBox parser lib for Nvidia DeepStream SDK 5.1 and ONNX models

-This project has been derived from the `nvdsinfer
+This project has been derived from the `nvdsinfer_custom_impl_ssd` sample project from the Nvidia DeepStream SDK 5.1 in order to work with re-trained ONNX models.
+Special thanks to `dusty_nv` for the help to adapt it to the environment of an ONNX model.

-- Clone into `/opt/nvidia/deepstream/deepstream-5.1/sources/objectDetector_SSD`
+- Clone this repo into `/opt/nvidia/deepstream/deepstream-5.1/sources/objectDetector_SSD` and change into the cloned project directory

 - Run `make`

-- Link to the lib from your PGIE config
+- Link to the lib from your PGIE config:

 ```bash
 output-blob-names: "boxes;scores"